 In the old town of Pula, but also in the surroundings of the port city, there is a great range of accommodations.
 From beautiful vacation hotels to lovely vacation apartments and campsites, everything is there.
 If you are looking for a recommended place to stay in Pula, then we can give you these hotel tips…It’s worth a look!

 - 3-Star Hotel with Pool: The Park Plaza Arena Pula is perfect for a vacation by the sea.
-Situated in a fantastic beach location, this hotel also impresses with its pool and excellent breakfast.
+Situated in a fantastic beach location, this hotel also scores with its pool.

-- Boutique Hotel: The Boutique Hotel Valsabbion scores with lovely furniture, a mega beautiful location with views over the bay and with very good breakfast.
+- Boutique Hotel: The Boutique Hotel Valsabbion enchants with lovely furniture, a mega beautiful location with views over the bay and with excellent breakfast.

 - Apartments in the Old Town: If you like to stay in the city center, the great furnished Polai Panorama Apartments are highly recommended.

 Find the best accommodation in Pula: